Project Benefits: Classification (Quantitative, Qualitative, Direct, Enabling, Synergistic)

 - Engaging trainers and mentors to provide the employees with high-quality extension courses and trainings

-- Implementing a new employee management system to control and monitor employee performance and absence
+- Implementing a new HR management system to control and monitor employee performance and absence

 - Changing existing work environment standards to get the new system working